Jenny Leong: Personal life

-Leong was born in 1977, and moved to Newtown in 1996 when she was 19.
+Leong was born in 1977 in Adelaide to a Chinese Malaysian father and an Anglo-Australian mother.
+In 1996, at the age of nineteen, Leong permanently relocated to Newtown.

-Leong worked with Amnesty International for approximately five years from 2008 to 2012, as a crisis coordinator and as a campaign organiser, before entering politics.
-Although based in London, Hong Kong and Australia, Leong worked all over the world.
-At Amnesty she oversaw the organisation's response to the Arab Spring, as well as protecting freedom of expression in Burmese elections.
-She also served over three years on the Human Rights Law Resource Centre advisory committee.
+Leong worked with Amnesty International from 2008 to 2012 as a crisis coordinator and a campaign organiser before entering politics.
+Although based in London, Hong Kong, and Australia, Leong worked all over the world.
+At Amnesty she oversaw the organisation's response to the Arab Spring as well as protecting freedom of expression in Burmese elections.
+She also spent more than three years on the Human Rights Law Resource Centre advisory committee.